-The District plans to spend the \$8.125 million of VW settlement funds in two areas: locomotive switcher engine replacement and incentives for replacement of diesel vehicles.
+The District plans to spend the \$8.125 million of VW settlement funds in three project areas: locomotive switcher engine replacement; incentives for replacement of diesel transit buses and trash trucks; and rebates for tailpipe pollution reduction retrofits.
 DOEE will also use a portion of the VW funds for project administration.
 Each project is described in detail in this section.
 Table 3 provides a breakdown of the funds allocated for each project.